-- DBMS: Oracle will stop extended support of MySQL version 5.6 by February 2021.
-Since OpenEMM will not support MySQL 8 in the future (due to compatibility issues), we recommend to switch to a current version of MariaDB in the long run, because Oracle's extended support of MySQL 5.7 will end in 2023. - MTA: If you use Postfix as MTA and send out high volumes of emails, we recommend to use version 3.4 or later, because it offers a significantly increased sending performance (up to 100%).
-We will drop support of Sendmail with version 21.10 of OpenEMM because Postfix is actively developed further while progress of Sendmail stalls.
-Also, beginning with version 3.4 performance of Postfix is superior to Sendmail.
+- Tomcat: Because OpenEMM 21.10 is compiled with Java 11, it requires Jarkata EE libs.
+Jarkata EE is only supported by version 10 of web container Tomcat. - MariaDB: Since OpenEMM will not support MySQL 8 or later in the future (due to compatibility issues), we recommend to switch to a current version of MariaDB in the long run, because Oracle's extended support of MySQL 5.7 will end in 2023 and the last OpenEMM version supporting MySQL 5.7 will be 22.10. - Postfix: If you use Postfix as MTA and send out high volumes of emails, we recommend to use version 3.4 or later, because it offers a significantly increased sending performance (up to 100%).
+We have dropped support of Sendmail because while Postfix is actively developed further, progress of Sendmail stalls.
+Also, beginning with version 3.4, performance of Postfix is superior to Sendmail.
+See section Switching SMTP Server from Sendmail to Postfix in case you still use Sendmail.

-3.2 RHEL/CentOS Operating System
+3.2 RHEL Operating System